-Kenya: A new credit enhancement facility
+Kenya: A new guarantee company

-Working to strengthen infrastructure capital markets
+Working to strengthen capital markets

 Kenya’s capital markets are recognised as among East Africa’s more sophisticated, and the country holds significant wealth in pension, life insurance and private wealth funds.
 However, Kenyan infrastructure projects are largely reliant on US dollar denominated bank loans to finance their development, loans which seldom offer the length of tenor required for successful infrastructure developments and which expose borrowers to currency exchange risk.